roq-trading/roq-ansible/README.md

 Host specific variable will be imported from `host_vars/server.yml` or `host_vars/workstation.yml`.

-> The filename is automatically matched to the label `server` or `workstation` that you specified in your inventory file.
+> The filename is automatically matched to the label `server` that you specified in your inventory file.

 ### Group Variables